-Total ammonia nitrogen levels were within a similar range during all sampling events at all stations (Figure 41).
-The ammonia concentrations at HCSW-1 and HCSW-4 measured by the HCSP are at levels within the range for the last decade of data (Figures 42 and 43), but could not be analyzed for monotonic trends or correlations with water quantity because of changes in MDL's over the course of the HCSP.
-Based on an alternative trend analysis performed on data collected by SWFWMD since 2003, there are no monotonic trends in total ammonia nitrogen for HCSW-4 (Seasonal Kendall Tau with LOWESS, p > 0.05, Table 15).
-However, at HCSW-1 there is a slightly decreasing monotonic trend for total ammonia nitrogen from 2003-2010 (Seasonal Kendall Tau with LOWESS, Tau = -0.36, p = 0.04, Sen slope estimator = -0.002 mg/L per year, Figures 42 and 43).
+Total ammonia nitrogen levels were within a similar range during all sampling events at all stations, with no stations exceeding the trigger level during 2012 (Figure 42).
+The ammonia concentrations at HCSW-1 and HCSW-4 measured by the HCSP are at levels within the normal range for the last decade of data (Figures 43 and 44).
+They could not be analyzed for monotonic trends using seasonal data or correlations with water quantity because of changes in MDL's over the course of the HCSP.
+Based on an alternative trend analysis performed on annual medians from data collected by SWFWMD since 2003, there are no monotonic trends in total ammonia nitrogen for HCSW-4 (Seasonal Kendall Tau with LOWESS, p > 0.05, Table 15).
+However, at HCSW-1 there is a slightly decreasing monotonic trend for total ammonia nitrogen from 2003-2012 (Annual Kendall Tau with LOWESS, Tau = -0.56, p = 0.05, Sen slope estimator = -0.0003 mg/L per year, Figures 43 and 44).
 Because the direction of this potential trend is opposite that of the HCSP trigger level, it is not of concern (Appendix I).
-The program will however continue to monitor this condition over time.

-Figure 41.
-Total Ammonia Nitrogen Concentrations Obtained During Monthly HCSP Water Quality Sampling in 2010.
-(Data from samples where Ammonia was undetected are circled in red.)

 Figure 42.
-HCSW-1 Values of Ammonia Obtained from Various Data Sources (FDEP, SWFWMD, and USGS Data from EPA STORET and HCSP) for Years 1990 - 2010.
+Total Ammonia Nitrogen Concentrations Obtained During Monthly HCSP Water Quality Sampling in 2012.

 Figure 43.
+HCSW-1 Values of Ammonia Obtained from Various Data Sources (FDEP, SWFWMD, and USGS Data from EPA STORET and HCSP) for Years 1990 - 2012.

-HCSW-4 Values of Ammonia Obtained from Various Data Sources (FDEP, SWFWMD, and USGS Data from EPA STORET and HCSP) for Years 1990 - 2010.
+Figure 44.
+HCSW-4 Values of Ammonia Obtained from Various Data Sources (FDEP, SWFWMD, and USGS Data from EPA STORET and HCSP) for Years 1990 - 2012.